-This collection consists of clothing and textiles produced and used in historical and contemporary contexts in Victoria.
+The clothing and textiles collection consists of clothing and textiles produced and used in historical and contemporary contexts in Victoria.
 It encompasses social history, design, manufacturing and craftsmanship.

 Clothing is broadly defined as anything that covers, adorns and accessorises the body.
-Textiles are broadly defined as vegetable, animal or synthetic materials enhanced by hand or machine to form threads, ropes and sheets of material that can be used to create other products.
+Textiles are defined as vegetable, animal or synthetic materials enhanced by hand or machine to form threads, ropes and sheets of material that can be used to create other products.

 Clothing and textiles are a significant form of material culture, and have also been acquired and interpreted in the context of other collection areas, such as Migration History, Childhood and Public Life.